Jassu2332/Key_Logger/README.md

 # Key_Logger
 Keyloggers are a type of monitoring software utilized to record keystrokes made by the user with their keyboard.
 They are generally utilized to monitor the network utilization along with troubleshooting the technical errors.
 On the contrary, a lot of malicious software utilizes keyloggers in the attempt to retrieve usernames and passwords for different websites.

+# Project Outputs

+python keylogger.py
+type something and press enter to print something on Command prompt This is a simple keylogger program. press "Esc" key to stop the keylogger